-- each loan transaction is a subject to comprehensive credit risk assessment, which is reflected in an internal rating or credit scoring, - credit risk assessment related to loan transactions is measured on the stage of loan request review and on a cyclical basis during the monitoring process, taking into consideration changes in external conditions and in the financial standing of the borrowers, - credit risk assessment of exposures which are significant due to their risk levels or their value is subject to additional verification by credit risk assessment teams, which are independent of the business teams, - terms of loan contracts that are offered to a client depend on the credit risk level generated by the contract, - loan granting decisions are made only by authorised persons, - credit risk is diversified particularly by geographical location, by industry, by product and by clients, expected credit risk level is mitigated by collaterals received by the Bank, credit margins collected from clients and impairment allowances on loan exposures.
+- each loan transaction is a subject to comprehensive credit risk assessment, which is reflected in an internal rating or credit scoring, - credit risk assessment related to loan transactions is measured on the stage of loan request review and on a cyclical basis during the monitoring process, taking into consideration changes in external conditions and in the financial standing of the borrowers, - credit risk assessment of exposures which are significant due to their risk levels or their value is subject to additional verification by credit risk assessment teams, which are independent of the business teams, - terms of loan contracts that are offered to a client depend on the credit risk level generated by the contract, with impairment exposure, while keeping expected level of profitability and value of credit portfolio at the same time.

+- loan granting decisions are made only by authorised persons, - credit risk is diversified particularly by geographical location, by industry, by product and by clients, expected credit risk level is mitigated by collaterals received by the Bank, credit margins collected from clients and impairment allowances on loan exposures.